programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 import plotly.express as px
 ```

-The `datetime` library is needed to manipulate date and time objects in Python.
 The `StringIO` library is needed to treat a string object as a file-like object, which will be useful when you need to convert the output from an HTML request to a pandas dataframe.
 The `plotly.express` library is needed to draw basic graphs, such as a line graph.

 `dcc`, `html`, `Input`, and `Output` are the specific modules within the `dash` library that will be needed at various points in the code below. `dcc` (Dash Core Components) provides a set of popular components like text-input boxes, sliders, and dropdowns; `html` contains components that represent standard HTML elements, allowing you to structure a layout using HTML tags; and `Input`/`Output` are used for defining the interactivity in a Dash app.
 They allow you to specify how changes in one component (Input) should affect another component (Output).

 ### Retrieving Data Using an API

 We are going to use an API query to retrieve data.
 First, let's define a range of dates from which the API will retrieve data for our dataset.
-The goal is to create two string objects: `today_str` and `start_day_str`.
-Here, you are restricting the range to 365 days before today (including today):
+The goal is to create two string objects: `start_day_str` and `last_day_str`.
+Here, you are restricting the range to 365 days in 2022:

 ```
-today = date.today()
-today_str = today.strftime("%Y%m%d")
-start_day = today - datetime.timedelta(365)
-start_day_str = start_day.strftime("%Y%m%d")
+start_day_str = '20211228'
+last_day_str = '20221231'
 ```

+The two dates in the above will retrieve data from January 1, 2022 to December 31, 2022.
 Next, let's create two string objects which we'll use for our retrieval queries: one for Ukraine-related terms and one for Russia-related terms.
 The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, and more:

 ```
-query_url_ukr = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(ukraine%20OR%20ukrainian%20OR%20zelenskyy%20OR%20zelensky%20OR%20kiev%20OR%20kyiv)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"
+query_url_ukr = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(ukraine%20OR%20ukrainian%20OR%20zelenskyy%20OR%20zelensky%20OR%20kiev%20OR%20kyiv)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={last_day_str}120000"
 ```

 ```
-query_url_rus = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(kremlin%20OR%20russia%20OR%20putin%20OR%20moscow%20OR%20russian)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"
+query_url_rus = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(kremlin%20OR%20russia%20OR%20putin%20OR%20moscow%20OR%20russian)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={last_day_str}120000"
 ```

 The Ukraine-related keywords chosen for this lesson are _Ukraine_, _Ukrainian_, _Zelenskyy_, _Zelensky_, _Kyiv_, and _Kiev_; the Russia-related keywords are _Russia_, _Russian_, _Putin_, _Kremlin_, and _Moscow_.
 The chosen geographic market is 'National' (United States).
 The output mode is the normalized percentage of airtime (this will inform the y-axis of the line graph that we'll create [later in this lesson](#coding-the-frontend)), while the output format is set to [CSV (comma-separated values)](https://perma.cc/7Y9E-V645).
-We will specify the start and end dates using the corresponding object names `start_day_str` and `today_str`.
+We will specify the start and end dates using the corresponding object names `start_day_str` and `last_day_str`.

 The encoding characters `%20` and `%22` represent space (` `) and double quotation mark (`"`), respectively.
 The [GDELT Project documentation](https://perma.cc/S6S6-BGCX) includes a complete description of each query parameter.